ldrobnik/react-animated-menu/README.md

 - The Desktop Menu is displayed with a **backdrop** while the Mobile Menu occupies the entire width of the screen.

-- The component manages the animation of the menu, backdrop and button activating the menu using **CSSTransition**.
+- The component manages animation of the menu, backdrop and button using **CSSTransition**.

-- User data to be displayed in the menu are provided in a constant.
+- User data to be displayed in the menu is provided in a JavaScript object.

 ### MobileMenu.js